mimschowdhury/mimta-chowdhury-capstone/README.md

 ### Sitemap 🗺️

-1️⃣ Home Page – Browse cafés and explore filters.
+1️⃣ Home Page – Browse cafes and explore filters.
-2️⃣ Café Details Page – View detailed information about a café.
+2️⃣ Cafe Details Page – View detailed information about a cafe.
-3️⃣ Visited Cafés Page – Your personalized café list and favourites.
+3️⃣ Visited Cafes Page – Your personalized cafe list and favourites.
 4️⃣ About Page – Info about 6ixCafes and how it works.

 ### Mockups

-	• Home Page: Displays a list of nearby cafés with filtering options.
+	• Home Page: Displays a list of nearby cafes with filtering options.
 	• About Page: Detailed information about the website.
-	• Café Page: Detailed information and ratings for individual cafés.
+	• Cafe Page: Detailed information and ratings for individual cafes.

 Home Page: Displays nearby cafes and offers quick filtering
 ![Sitemap](./src/assets/mockups/Beige%20Minimalist%20Creative%20Agency%20Website%20Desktop%20Prototype.png)